Compendium solar spectrum formation: NLS+NLW+NLT chromosphere spectrum

 Because EBs are hotter and denser than internetwork and dynamic-fibril shocks in which \Lyalpha\ already reaches collisional equilibrium their \Halpha\ extinction obeys SB partitioning, permitting the straightforward SB opacity comparisons in \linkrjrpage{2016AAp...590A.124R}{9}{Fig.\,5} of \citetads{2016A&A...590A.124R}.
 In this figure \Halpha\ reaches similar extinction maxima as the \MgII\ and \SiIV\ IRIS lines, so that the actual EB \Halpha\ profile under the canopy is probably similar to \MgIIk\ with a high peak and a small central dip as in \linkrjrpage{2015ApJ...812...11V}{7}{Fig.\,4} of \citetads{2015ApJ...812...11V}, hence with much larger profile-summed brightness than observed.
 It is a mistake to count the observed \Halpha\ EB wing enhancements as contribution to coronal heating since this energy is radiated away (\rrref{endnote}{note:suction}) while the \Halpha\ core photons are boxed in by overlying NLT-opaque canopies but appear insufficient to brighten these.

-Small hot photospheric structures as EBs containing intense \Lyalpha\ irradiate their cool surroundings causing aureole boosting of the hydrogen top including ionization \SSXpage{171} and making the feature visible even if the actual reconnection site is too small.
+Hot EBs contain intense \Lyalpha\ giving \Halpha\ aureole opacity boosting (\rrref{endnote}{note:aureoles}) and making the feature visible even if the actual reconnection site is too small.
 NSE recombination is slow so that such boosts linger longer, in a wake if the reconnection progresses upward.
 The Zanstra mechanism for detour photon conversion in planetary nebulae \SSXpage{144} \IARTpage{137}{Sect.\,8.3.3.1} likely also operates in their cool surroundings.

-Presently EB interest has moved to non-active quiet-Sun QSEBs (``quiet-Sun Ellerman-like brightening'') marking ubiquitous but hard-to-detect small-scale photospheric reconnection (\citeads{2016A&A...592A.100R}, \citeads{2017A&A...601A.122D}) and best seen in SST/CHROMIS \Hbeta (\citeads{2020A&A...641L...5J}).
+Presently EB interest has moved to non-active quiet-Sun QSEBs (``quiet-Sun Ellerman-like brightening'') marking ubiquitous but hard-to-detect small-scale photospheric reconnection (\citeads{2016A&A...592A.100R}, \citeads{2017A&A...601A.122D}) and best seen in SST/CHROMIS \Hbeta\ (\citeads{2020A&A...641L...5J}).